 Vienna is more expensive than some of the other Eastern European locations.
-That being said, since the metro system works well, it gives you more flexibility on where to stay.
-We stayed outside of the city center ring as it was cheaper, but were able to get to the downtown area fairly easily.
-If you opt to do something similar, just pay attention to metro stop locations when booking.
+That being said, since the metro system works well, it gives you more flexibility on where to stay as you can stay in the less expensive areas and leverage the metro to get into the downtown area.

 This is one of Vienna’s main attractions and located a few miles west of the city center.
 You can explore the gardens for free and/or choose to take the Imperial Tour to see the inside of the Palace.
 If you just want to see the gardens, that is free!